Maryland–Penn State football rivalry: Middle years

+Big Ten years

 On November 19, 2012, Maryland announced that it would be joining the Big Ten Conference, effective July 1, 2014.
-Maryland was placed in the East Division along with Penn State, ensuring that the rivalry will be played on a yearly basis.
+Maryland was placed in the East Division along with Penn State, ensuring that Maryland and Penn State would play on a yearly basis.
 Prior to Maryland joining the conference, Penn State coach James Franklin, speaking in Baltimore, Maryland, claimed the new Big Ten territory as "in-state" adding, "I know there other schools around here, but you might as well shut them down".
 Maryland coach Randy Edsall responded to Franklin: "Talk is cheap."

 The first rematch was at Beaver Stadium on November 1, 2014.
 Prior to the game, Edsall said that he looked forward to creating a rivalry with Penn State, while Franklin said that he saw Maryland simply as a Big Ten opponent, not a rival.
 During the warmups, Maryland and Penn State players scuffled.
 During the scuffle Maryland star wide receiver Stefon Diggs made contact with a referee and was handed a one-game suspension after the game for violating the conference's sportsmanship policy.
 At the coin toss the captains of the Terps refused to shake hands with the Penn State captains.
 Maryland won 20–19 on a 43-yard field goal by Brad Craddock with 51 seconds left in the fourth quarter.
 Maryland wide receiver Stefon Diggs, coach Randy Edsall, and athletic director Kevin Anderson made public apologies to the Penn State President, coaching staff and players after being reprimanded by the Big Ten Conference.

-After the 2014 game, Penn State went on to win every game in the series from 2015 to 2019.
-On October 24, 2015, Penn State won 31–30 at M&T Bank Stadium in Baltimore in a game with eight total turnovers committed by both teams, three by Penn State and five by Maryland.
-Christian Hackenberg passed for 315 yards and three touchdowns for Penn State.
+After the 2014 game, Penn State won nine of the next ten games, including blowout victories in 2016 (38–14), 2017 (66–3), 2018 (38–3), 2019 (59–0), 2022 (30–0), 2023 (51–15), and 2024 (44–7).
+Maryland defeated Penn State during COVID-shortened 2020 season, 35–19; Penn State began the 2020 season with a 0–5 record, the worst start in Penn State history.

-The series began rotating between the two campuses' stadiums in 2016, and Penn State won by lopsided scores in the four games from 2016 to 2019.
-During that time, local media debated if the series could be considered a rivalry.
-Prior to the 2015 season, the Hanover Evening Sun in Hanover, Pennsylvania published two columns debating the status of the rivalry.
+During the Big Ten years, local media debated whether the series could be considered a rivalry.
+Prior to the 2015 season, the Hanover Evening Sun in Hanover, Pennsylvania, published two columns debating the status of the rivalry.
 Zach Miller wrote that Maryland–Penn State football games "are still a long way from rivalry status."
 In contrast, Brandon Stoneburg said that the 2014 Maryland win was the start of "a new era of Penn State vs. Maryland football, an era that is indeed a rivalry."
-Steve Heiser wrote in 2016 for the York Dispatch that Maryland is the closest true rival to Penn State due to the campuses' home states bordering each other, the schools competing for recruits, and the close scores of the last two games.
+Steve Heiser wrote in 2016 for the York Dispatch that Maryland is the closest true rival to Penn State due to the campuses' home states bordering each other, the schools competing for recruits, and the close scores of two then-recent games.

-Entering the game as 27.5-point underdogs, Maryland defeated Penn State 35–19 on November 7, 2020 at Beaver Stadium and ended Penn State's five-game winning streak in the series.